mikhama/presentation-tensorflowjs/README.md

 It runs at laptops and mobile devices that have sensors like the microphone, camera, accelerometer, etc.

 With TesnsorFlow.js you can:
-- Build and train models from scratch using the low-level JavaScript linear algebra library or the high-level layers API directly in the browser or under Node.js.
+- Build and train models from scratch.
-- Use TensorFlow.js model converters to run existing models (Keras) right in the browser or under Node.js.
+- Run existing models (TensorFlow or Keras) directly in the browser or under Node.js.
 - Retrain existing models using sensor data connected to the browser, or other client-side data.

 ## For what kind of applications I might use TensorFlow.js?